Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 [xsf/#1](https://github.com/scipy/xsf/issues/1).

-While working on this project, it became apparent to everyone involves that the infrastructure used in SciPy for creating `ufunc`s was greatly complicated by the need to work with scalar kernels from so many languages.
+While working on this project, it became apparent to everyone involves that the infrastructure used in SciPy for creating ufuncs was greatly complicated by the need to work with scalar kernels from so many languages.
 Standardizing on C++ offered a chance to simplify things considerably.

 In the Spring of 2024, things moved very quickly because Irwin was able to use his free time between terms to work on SciPy as a volunteer pretty much fulltime to help get things off the ground.
-He found that the existing `ufunc` infrastructure was not flexible enough for work he had planned involving [Generalized universal functions](https://numpy.org/doc/stable/reference/c-api/generalized-ufuncs.html), or `gufuncs` for short, so he wrote new machinery from scratch. `ufunc`s and `gufunc`s created with the new machinery live in a separate extension module from those created with the old machinery [^6].
-It will be a great win in terms of simplifying `scipy.special`'s build process when we're able to get all `ufunc`s moved over to the new infrastructure, but in the short term there was a problem.
+He found that the existing ufunc infrastructure was not flexible enough for work he had planned involving [Generalized universal functions](https://numpy.org/doc/stable/reference/c-api/generalized-ufuncs.html), or gufuncs for short, so he wrote new machinery from scratch. ufuncs and gufuncs created with the new machinery live in a separate extension module from those created with the old machinery [^6].
+It will be a great win in terms of simplifying `scipy.special`'s build process when we're able to get all ufuncs moved over to the new infrastructure, but in the short term there was a problem.

 ## Error handling redux

-Just as before, when `ufunc`s are split across multiple extension modules, the error policy state can no longer be easily shared between them.
+Just as before, when ufuncs are split across multiple extension modules, the error policy state can no longer be easily shared between them.
 We noticed something was wrong due to a failure in the following doctest for [special.seterr](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.seterr.html#scipy.special.seterr).